Our Ajax at Southwark Playhouse

 This jumping occasionally misses a beat: the closing dilemma of whether to honour the body of the dead Ajax doesn’t cut it in a modern mindset, and the addition of occasional humour into a stolid Greek tragedy sometimes feels misplaced.
 But for all that, this is a new play of rare Classical power.

 Photo: Tristram Kenton

-Our Ajax is on at the Southwark Playhouse until 30th November 2013, for further information or to book visit here.
+Our Ajax is at the Southwark Playhouse until 30th November 2013.
+For further information or to book visit the theatre’s website here.